ATATC/atatc.github.io/_pages/about.md

 growth of our community.

 In my first semester at the University of Toronto, I joined [UTMIST](https://www.utmist.ca) as an internal research team lead working on the AIP project and the [SegWithU project](https://atatc.me/projects/segwithu).
+Later in the summer, I joined [University Health Network](https://uhn.ca) (Princess Margaret Cancer Centre) to work as an undergraduate student researcher.